-I don’t think there are any concrete lines we can draw about how many wallets one country actually needs, but I would argue that 30 is far too many for one ecosystem.
+I don’t think there are any concrete lines we can draw about how many e-wallets in Malaysia is more than neccesary, but I would argue that over 40 is far too many for one ecosystem.
 And that’s just the ones that we found.

 Just recently ride-hailing giant Grab launched GrabPay in Malaysia.
 WeChat Pay’s entry into Malaysia is notable as the first foreign currency that the wallet is opening its doors to.
 Based on recent interviews, Malaysia will probably remain one of the few countries for WeChat Pay.